zachmokahn/Swish/README.md

 Also, Swift without Cocoa is really interesting and fun as a thought experiment, so there's that, too.

+Clearly this is alpha software.
+You agree that you won't blame me if it breaks.
+License TBD.

 The Gist
 ---